documentationfor yFiles for HTML 3.0.0.1

 Directed

-An edge is called directed if it has a distinct source node and a distinct target node, i.e., if it has direction.
-A graph is called directed if all its edges are directed.
+An edge is considered directed if it has a distinct source node and a distinct target node, indicating a specific direction.
+A graph is considered directed if all its edges are directed.

 Top